Condor-Performance-Modeling/how-to/README.md

 bash how-to/scripts/cpm_env_setup.sh
 ```

-If there are no errors in this process skip to [Build the CPM Golden Model](#build-the-cpm-golden-model)
+If there are no errors in this process skip to [Build the CPM Golden Models](#build-the-cpm-golden-models)

 If there are errors see the [troubleshooting guide](https://github.com/Condor-Performance-Modeling/how-to/blob/main/md/TROUBLESHOOTING_GUIDE.md)

 ----------------------------------------------------------
-# Build the CPM Golden Model
+# Build the CPM Golden Models

+## STF/BBV/Andes Spike
 A modified form of Spike (cpm.andes.riscv-isa-sim) generates
 the traces used by CAM.
 The installation of the model uses a manual step
 to exit the conda environment.